 They have all released adorable live videos of birds, mice, fish, insects, and everything in between for the enjoyment of our kitties.
 Some even include the odd interactive game on a screen (just be careful of those sharp claws!).
 All sounds enticing, doesn’t it?
 What cat wouldn’t want to watch twittering birds all day?

-Want to surprise your cat with a gift after TV-time?
+Want to surprise your cat with an awesome gift after TV-time?
 Check out these custom pins

 How much tv should I let my cat watch?